-Dr. Li obtained her Master's training in clinical psychology and her PsyD in Clinical Psychology from The University of Hong Kong.
+Dr. Carole C.K.
+Li Dr. Li obtained her Master's training in clinical psychology and her PsyD in Clinical Psychology from The University of Hong Kong.
 She is a Registered Clinical Psychologist and an Associate Fellow with the Hong Kong Psychological Society.
 Prior to coming to HKU, she was a clinical psychologist with Hospital Authority for over 10 years.
 In addition, Dr. Li is a Registered Yoga Teacher in USA.
 She is passionate about integrating mind and body therapies.

-Dr. Carole C.K.
-Li

-Dr. Li completed her Master's training in clinical psychology with The University of Hong Kong, and obtained her PsyD in Clinical Psychology from the University of Surrey, UK.
+Dr. Frendi W.S.
+Li Dr. Li completed her Master's training in clinical psychology with the University of Hong Kong, and obtained her PsyD in Clinical Psychology from the University of Surrey, UK.
 She is a Registered Clinical Psychologist in Hong Kong, and a Registered Practitioner Psychologist of the UK.
-She has worked in the mental health field for many years, both in HK and the UK, before joining HKU, and has a strong belief in integrating psychological theories and research findings with practice.
-Her research interests include psychological intervention for psychotic illnesses, child abuse treatment and prevention, transdiagnostic vulnerability factors, as well as treatment efficacy issues.
-Dr. Li has also been heavily involved in the training and supervision of other clinicians, such as psychiatrists, social workers, counsellors and family doctors, both locally and in Mainland China.
+She has worked in the mental health field for many years, both in HK and the UK, before joining HKU.
+She believes in integrating psychological theories and research findings with clinical practice.
+Her research interests include psychological treatment efficacy, child abuse treatment and prevention, transdiagnostic vulnerability factors, as well as psychological intervention for psychotic illnesses.
+Dr. Li has kept an active clinical practice, and has been heavily involved in the training and supervision of other mental health professionals in addition to clinical psychology trainees.